-Thompson Rivers University recognizes that some of the potential hazards which exist throughout our operations cannot be managed through the use of administrative or engineering controls, and they will require that people who are exposed to these potential hazards use personal protective equipment (PPE) to safeguard them from the harmful effects.
+Thompson Rivers University recognizes that some of the potential hazards that exist throughout our operations cannot be managed through the use of administrative or engineering controls, and they will require that people who are exposed to these potential hazards use personal protective equipment to safeguard them from the harmful effects.

 It is the responsibility of all supervisors, workers and students to ensure that when personal protective equipment is necessary for the protection of any individual, it is readily available and used by anyone when required by the various regulations and/or any safe work procedure.